-- Safe use of cable detector/pipe detector
+- Safely use of a cable detector/pipe detector

 - Identify and read Gas/Electricity/Water/Telecom service plans

-- Identify damaged and undamaged underground services using a ground penetrating radar
+- Identify damaged and undamaged underground services using a ground-penetrating radar

-- Have an understanding of utility services (guidelines)
+- Understand utility services (guidelines)

 - Complete plans showing the services you have detected

-- Gain knowledge of the relevant PPE required
+- Show knowledge of the required PPE

 What is covered in the CAT & Genny course?